levin-riegner/flutter-template/README.md

 ## Installation
 1. Click the `Use this template` button to create a new repository.
+1. Clear the README file, keeping only the instructions below the `# FlutterTemplate` section.
+1. Remove the `LICENSE.md` file or update accordingly.
 1. Checkout and open with Android Studio.
    1. Find and rename all instances of `com.levinriegner` with the company name, including Android folders.
    2. Find and rename all instances of `fluttertemplate` and `flutter_template` with the actual product name, including folders.